How Safe are Vaccines for Dogs and Cats?

 As a loving pet owner, you want to protect your companion from as many risks as possible.
 Like human vaccines, pet vaccines may also come with rare side effects.
 To prevent these side effects as best we can, we space out the booster shots in a vaccine series and recommend against lifestyle-based vaccines that may not be relevant to your pet’s particular lifestyle.
 Over-vaccinating can increase an animal’s risk for a vaccine reaction, so our doctors take extreme care to create tailored vaccination schedules for all our patients.

-Cat and Dog Vaccinations We Recommend in Stevensville, MI
+Cat and Dog Vaccinations We Recommend In Berrien County, MI

 Our rabies vaccine protects against the deadly rabies virus, which is often carried by bats, raccoons, and foxes.
 In addition to being fatal 100% of the time, rabies can also be transmitted to humans.